Sudan ebolavirus

-The species Sudan ebolavirus is a virological taxon included in the genus Ebolavirus, family Filoviridae, order Mononegavirales.
-The species has a single virus member, Sudan virus (SUDV).
+The species Sudan ebolavirus is a virological taxon included in the genus Orthoebolavirus, family Filoviridae, order Mononegavirales.
+The species has a single virus member, Sudan virus (SUDV), which causes Sudan virus disease.
 The members of the species are called Sudan ebolaviruses.
 It was discovered in 1977 and causes Ebola clinically indistinguishable from the ebola Zaire strain, but is less transmissible than it.
 Unlike with ebola Zaire there is no vaccine available.

 Nomenclature

 The name Sudan ebolavirus is derived from Sudan (the country in which Sudan virus was first discovered) and the taxonomic suffix ebolavirus (which denotes an ebolavirus species).

 The species was introduced in 1998 as Sudan Ebola virus.
 In 2002, the name was changed to Sudan ebolavirus.

 A virus of the genus Ebolavirus is a member of the species Sudan ebolavirus if: